OmidJavaherii/OmidJavaherii/README.md

 -->

 # 💫 About Me:
-I am a front-end developer<br>I do project as a freelancer<br>I am in love with coding
+I am a Front-End developer<br>I do project as a freelancer<br>I am in love with coding

 ## 🌐 Socials: